Looking to explore and adventure around Dublin? We’ve got you covered with the five best hikes near Dublin.

 The trail then traces back through Howth to the village, ending at the starting point.
 This moderately difficult route is about 7 km (4.34 miles) in distance.

 It can take between two and three hours.
 Howth Cliff Walk is a fantastic hike that offers impressive views throughout.

 1. The Spinc, Glendalough, Co.
 Wicklow – for a challenging but scenic climb

-Topping our list of best hikes near Dublin is this difficult walk in Glendalough in County Wicklow.
+Topping our list of best hikes near Dublin is this difficult walk overlooking the Glendalough Valley in the Wicklow Mountain range.